Don't Go (Hothouse Flowers song)

 "Don't Go" is the first single released by Irish rock group Hothouse Flowers from their debut studio album, People (1988).
 Originally released in Ireland in 1987, the song peaked at number two on the Irish Singles Chart.
 The following year, after Hothouse Flowers played the song during their interval performance at the 1988 Eurovision Song Contest, the track charted in Ireland once more, reaching number two for a second time.

 Worldwide, "Don't Go" reached the top 10 in New Zealand and Sweden as well as the top 40 in several other European countries.
 In the United States, the song did not chart on the Billboard Hot 100, but it did reach number seven on the Modern Rock Tracks chart and number 16 on the Album Rock Tracks chart.
-The single version of "Don't Go" is different from the LP version.
-It has never been released on CD.
+The single version of "Don't Go" is different from the LP version; it was never released on a CD (or on any streaming service) until a "deluxe" edition of People was released in 2025.